Scope and Contents

 A first inventory of the archive was made by Hannah Hamans and Noor Hendrix, commissioned by the board of the SLE.
 In 2016 the archive was sorted and inventoried by the Special Collections department resulting in a definitive inventory.
 The records are stored under the shelf mark SLE, followed by an inventory number.

-- Beschrijving van de archive of the Societas Linguistica Europaea (SLE)
+- Archief van de Societas Linguistica Europaea (SLE)

 - Mart van Duijn, 2017